Box (Buxus sempervirens)

 Box, Buxus sempervirens, only grows to around 6 metres - and slowly.
 It's also poisonous to livestock, which two characteristics mean it is not widely planted other than for formal gardens, where it is most often a topiary feature or low hedge.
 Box does best on lighter soils, and with some shade.

-As an evergreen, Box does provide good cover for birds in winter, and can be a useful screening plant.
-Boxwood is very hard, polishes up well and used to be much prized; in the middle ages it was used to make spice boxes and early printing blocks and it is still used for mallet heads and rulers.
+As an evergreen, Box provides good cover for birds and other wildlife in winter, and is a useful screening plant.
+Its wood is very hard, polishes up well and used to be much prized; in the middle ages boxwood was used to make spice boxes and early printing blocks and it is still used for mallet heads and rulers.
 Box has been found at several Romano-British burial sites and sprigs were thrown into coffins in some areas even last century.
 During the 17th century box trees were planted in field hedges, where they were believed to be a defence against Plague.

-Provenance certificates are available on request for Box plants, which are from the Southwest of England.
+Provenance certificates are available on request for Buxus plants, which are from the Southwest of England.